Sonnykimee/SQLiteLib/README.md

 If you need a GUI SQLite database editor, you can try: [DB Browser for SQLite](https://sqlitebrowser.org)

 ## Usage
+### Commands ###
+**Note that the SQLiteLib is meant to be linked by other plugins or scripts.
+Commands are only meant to offer some convinience.**
+/sqlite - see /sqlite commands
+/sqlite connect <path> - Establish a DB connection to the DB file that is located in the path.
+The root of the path is where your server JAR file is located.
+If no file exists, then a new DB file will be created at that location.
+/sqlite execute <statement> - executes the given statement.
+/sqlite close - Close current database connection.
+/sqlite check - Check the status of current connection.

+### Permission ###
+sqlite.use - Use /sqlite commands

 ### Linking Your Plugin Project with SQLiteLib ###
 1. Download **SQLiteLib.jar** and put it in your **plugins** folder (just like how you add any other plugins to your server).
 2. Add **SQLiteLib.jar** to your Java project build path.